 The study we undertook was a repeat study which means that our task was to re-visit and update data gathered from a previous Park survey carried out in 2009.
 As the initial Pittencrieff Park Visitor Survey was conducted using face-to-face interviewers we repeated this methodology to ensure a like-for-like comparison; in addition however, we undertook an online survey to bolster the response count.
 We have, over the years of further developing our online visitor survey solutions, perfected an approach that ensures a high response rate, typically of 50% or more.
 This dual methodology of online and face-to-face harmonised the two targets of a) delivering comparable data of b) as many responses as possible – the response count was 15% higher than originally anticipated.

 Our data analysts merged the two data sets (of online and face-to-face approach), weighted results where necessary (e.g. in the event that we found a segment of visitors to be underrepresented) and delivered findings in a succinct summary report that assisted the Park management with their final formative evaluation.

 Our clients were very happy with the outcome.

-Martin Bonnar, Major Parks Officer with Fife Council said: “During 2015 LJ Research delivered a large visitor study project for us in Pittencrieff Park.
+Martin Bonnar, Major Parks Officer with Fife Council said: “During 2015 STR’s Tourism Consumer Insights team (then LJ Research) delivered a large visitor study project for us in Pittencrieff Park.
 Using face-to-face interviews and online surveys, this project sought to gain a better understanding of current and potential audiences, to evaluate visitor profiles and visitor engagement to provide a fuller picture of who visitors are and why they come.
 The resulting report has contributed significantly to our plans for improving and developing the Park.”